Strength & Mobility

 For a program to fulfill the above aims I often* include bodyweight exercises as well as some free weights [especially for providing an adequate stimulus for leg training].

 *The program structure and content varies for each of my students because one person is never the same as another.

 The Mobility training I teach encompasses:

 1. [Partner] Stretching done solo or with a partner to improve body awareness, flexibility and expand on the person’s body map.
 Body mapping for me means; learning to feel more of one’s body, where it has restrictions and then start exploring or ‘mapping’ it out.
 This section is influenced by Stretch Therapy and Physical Alchemy together with my own exploration.

 2. Different kinds of Mobility exercises that teaches the body to pull in to and push out of deep position, some of which are influenced by the work of Emmet Louis.
 Improving flexibility without having adequate strength in that range will only give temporary gains.
 Therefore it is important to look at what kind of range of motion the person need for their goals and to work towards strengthening the full range of motion required.

-If you’re interested in getting coaching, full or partial programming reach out via email: email@example.com
+If you’re interested in coaching reach out via email: email@example.com